Platzl

 Is it wheelchair accessible?

-Platzl is generally accessible, but it is advisable to check for specific facilities and pathways for wheelchair users.
+Platzl is generally accessible, but it is advisable to check specific accessibility features if you require assistance.

 Can I buy tickets online?